mosscodes/google-homepage/README.md

 The importance of CSS specificity using > cannont be understated.

-In styling, <a> feel like they have a mind of their own.
+In styling, a tags feel like they have a mind of their own.

-Having more <div>s with unique classes for specificity gives more control.
+Having more div tags with unique classes for specificity gives more control.

 Google's class names are ridiculously difficult to keep track of due to their obfuscation.
 Because of this, I'd rather be redundant in styling than relying on inheritance (because a lot of the time it doesn't inherit for some reason, especially a tags).